 In the heart of the Pocono Mountains, Lake Wallenpaupack will win your heart with 52 miles of uninterrupted shoreline.
 This man-made giant is the perfect place to fish, boat, swim, or just relax on one of the lake’s many beaches.
 When you’re ready to get moving, Lake Wallenpaupack is the perfect place to lace up your hiking shoes and hike, bike, and explore the surrounding forests.

 Sherman Point Hiking Trail

-This three-mile loop is perfect for hikers of all levels.
-It takes hikers around a portion of Lake Wallenpaupack and allows them to see the flora and fauna of the area.
+This three-mile loop is perfect for hikers of all levels, taking you around a portion of Lake Wallenpaupack where you can see the flora and fauna of the area.
 Feel free to bring your pup along on this dog-friendly trail.

 Lacawac offers hikers easy, moderate, and more difficult hiking trails.
 The 12 trails range from 0.1 miles to 2.9 miles.
 Make sure to visit the Coulter Visitor Center and grab a map of all the marked trails at the sanctuary.

 With 50 miles of hiking trails through areas rich in historic significance and scenic beauty, Promised Land State Park offers hikers many opportunities for exploration and relaxation.
 See the waterfalls along Little Falls Trail or walk the loop around Conservation Island.
 All the trails lead through areas rich in historic and scenic interest.

 The warmest of the five Great Lakes, Lake Erie is the perfect destination for an outdoor adventure.
 The shallow depths and higher water temperatures make it a prime spot for boating, swimming, and fishing.
 There also are plenty of trails in the area perfect for leisurely walks or bike rides.